 Dena Peterson is a painter/animator for the Academy Award-nominated movie, “Loving Vincent,” a film made with more than 65,000 frames of oil paintings by 125 artists.
+She is also the instructor of a new art video workshop that teaches you how to paint like Van Gogh.

 Peterson recently blogged about her experience, about which she says, “As I studied the brushstrokes of Van Gogh, via high-resolution photos of his work, I became intimately involved with trying to recreate them.
 What color were they?
 How was the paint applied?
 What size and shape was his brush?
 What direction were his brushstrokes?
 I felt I needed to truly get inside his head as an artist in order to pay tribute to the work.
 I listened to the audio version of Irving Stone’s book Letters to Theo while walking to and from the studio.
 I wanted to really know him and understand his life and his struggles.”